GautamDeepak/EMM/EMM_Prac_10.md

 - [How to control the elements of chart](https://developers.google.com/earth-engine/guides/charts_style): explored in all the charting exercise

 ## 3. TIme-lapse animations
-Google Earth Engine provides capability to create some time-lapse.
-These are very powerful tool to communicate changes in landscapes.
-You can develop you own time-lapses using and modifying the example below.
+Google Earth Engine provides the capability to create some time-lapse.
+These are very powerful tools to communicate changes in landscapes.
+You can develop your time-lapses using and modifying the example below.

-1. On above script, first comment out all the Map.addLayer and Map.add commands.
+1. On the above script, first comment out all the Map.addLayer and Map.add commands.

-2. Now run the the script below to see the location of the Landsat tile in your map view.
+2. Now run the script below to see the location of the Landsat tile in your map view.

 ```JavaScript
 // Load a Landsat 8 image collection using a defined WRS path and row.